What is goal setting and why is it important? Why should we use a minimalist goal setting strategy to achieve our goals.

 Grade each pillar out of 10.
 If you find there is a pillar out of alignment from where you want it to be, deal with that area.
 If you seem to have balance, use the priority of the pillars to decide your starting point.
 Health first, relationships second and wealth last.

-This also aligns with Maslow’s Hierachy of Needs in importance as you will see below:
+This also aligns with Maslow’s Hierarchy of Needs in importance as you will see below:

 Be SMART About Your Goal

 By now you may have noticed repeating habits or behaviours in your goal-setting methods.
 Gaining an honest appreciation of where you are and what you need to work on in the health, wealth and relationships quiz will have given you a target-rich environment to choose the right goal.

 It’s time to pick a goal that is:

 - Time Bound